 One of the tricks that the old patriarchal Lords used to subdue the masses was to tell a story with a hero who followed their rules.
-The people focused on the hero consciously while their unconscious took in the true intention of the story, which was to program the people to think they were powerless mortals.
+The people focused on the hero consciously while their unconscious took in the leader’s self-centered intention of the story, which was to program the people to think they were powerless mortals.
 The story was designed to make people fear God’s wrath.
 It sent an unconscious message that God was vengeful and powerful; and we had better obey like Noah.
 Once we accepted a story as true, we begin to see proof of it.
 Our world reflects what we believe to be true until we let our beliefs go.
 So the story takes on a life of its own.
 We no longer challenge its validity.

 2. You feel constant emotion around other people.

 This is a very confusing symptom.
 People often believe they are depressed, bipolar, or going insane.
 They also often think the emotions are coming from others.
 They usually aren’t.
 The emotions are caused by believing what others are saying; and the others aren’t speaking truthfully.
 We should just ignore them.
 We should be able to tell them that their words are not true.
 But we developed this habit as children of believing what others say.
 This frequently gets worse when people start listening to channels and spiritual teachers.
 They say things that sound true, but their words are mixed with falsehood.
 Our mind takes in more and more false.
 Our emotions signal that this is happening.
 But no one understands what is causing the emotions.
 They label them.